This article shares affiliate links to help you easily find the gift ideas or supplies listed. Learn more here.

 So I got him a new mug.
 A MASSIVE mug.
 This time, I etched the phrase into the glass.
 Eat that, dishwasher!

-You can use a store-bought stencil, or make your own like I did.
+You can use a store-bought stencil, or make your own as I did.

 I started by creating my words on a Cricut machine (my neighbor let me borrow it – thanks neighbor!).
 I sized and resized the letters until the word “MAN” filled up most of the width of the label.